-I have, for the aforementioned reasons, chosen a field at the All Saints Preserver Natural Burial Ground for my final resting abode.
+I have, for the aforementioned reasons, chosen a field at the All Saints Preserve Natural Burial Ground for my final resting abode.
 But if green burial is so key to my ultimate life project, I need to make sure that request is honored.
 To do that, I need to explicitly state my wishes for a green burial in my will (or, in my case, a revocable trust).

 Not every funeral home is knowledgeable about green burial.
 Not every cemetery is set up to accommodate a green burial.
-The one way that I can guarantee that my final vision is honored and understood by those who have charge of my earthly remains is to make explicit directives in my will how my body will be prepared and buried.
+The one way that I can guarantee that my final vision is honored and understood by those who have charge of my earthly remains is to make explicit directives in my will for how my body will be prepared and buried.
 I can’t assume that even my loved ones will know the steps that need to be taken to honor my final wishes.
-With explicit directives in my will, then I can guarantee that my last act will be a blessing to our families, our friends and all those who walk this good earth.
+With explicit directives in my will, then I can guarantee that my last act will be a blessing to our families, our friends, and all those who walk this good earth.

 Father Charles Morris is a former Green Burial Council board member and green burial activist in Michigan.

 We welcome original content with unique perspectives for the GBC Blog, preferably not previously published.
 The views and opinions expressed on the GBC Blog are those of the authors and do not necessarily reflect the official position or policies of the GBC.
 Send entries to email@example.com